December 10, 2021

 Content creation is among the latest to fear a mass replacement.
-From AI-powered, text-to-image platforms like Dall∙E—and now Tiktok—to AI copywriting programs, content creators can’t help but wonder where the industry’s going and if their jobs will go with it.
+From AI-powered, text-to-image platforms like Dall∙E, to AI copywriting programs, and now text-to-video AI within Tiktok and Meta, content creators can’t help but wonder where the industry’s going and if their jobs will go with it.

 A brief history of content creation

 Content marketing has been around since at least the 1800s, although arguably since the earliest forms of human communication.
 There have always been storytellers using words to persuade people to take all kinds of action.